DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

-As we want to support the Developer Sandbox with DevContainers, it's important to make it as easy as possible for each developer to install our preferred packages to ensure a reliable result.
+As we want to support the Developer Sandbox with DevContainers, it's important to make it as easy as possible for each developer to install our preferred and trusted packages to ensure a reliable result.

 When developers find working with the toolchain difficult or unproductive, they are often entirely capable of implementing their own.

-The impact:
+When developers roll their own toolchains, the impact looks like:

 - Duplication of effort building and deploying the tools/libraries
 - Unreproducible builds, requiring "tribal knowledge"